gluppler/Computer-Networks/CHAPTER_QUIZZES_README.md

 ## Usage

-1. Navigate to the appropriate chapter directory
-2. Open the PNG files in order (Q1, Q2, Q3, etc.)
+1. Scroll through this README to view all quiz questions as images
-3. Review the questions and test your knowledge
+2. Review the questions and test your knowledge
-4. Check the corresponding Explanation file (e.g., `C1-Explanation.md`) for detailed answers and explanations
+3. Check the corresponding Explanation file (e.g., `C1-Explanation.md`) for detailed answers and explanations

 ---